SelinJodhani/wc-unix/README.md

 # Challenge 1 - wc unix tool

-This challenge corresponds to the first part of the Coding Challenges series by John Crickett https://codingchallenges.fyi/challenges/challenge-wc.
+This challenge corresponds to the first part of the Coding Challenges series by [John Crickett](https://codingchallenges.fyi/challenges/challenge-wc).

 ## Description